williamgkzhang/vim-settings/README.md

 # Vim Settings

-Personal vim settings.
-Poke around.
-Take what you want.
-Tell me you love me.

 The basic idea behind vim-settings is to sync Vim settings in a git repository using Vundle.
 The solution is built with my settings embedded for others to use or fork and customize.
 Once setup, any customizations and updates are synced via Vundle.